 They need to be well fed.
 Well-fertilized plants bloom better.
 During the growing season, apply a liquid fertilizer weekly.
 Plants that are grown in plastic pots can be fertilized with controlled-release fertilizer granules, in addition to the liquid-based fertilizer.

 A good fertilizer for Vanda orchids can be an organic compost prepared at home; and humus from worms.

 Vanda orchids require high temperatures to thrive.
-The minimum must not fall below fifty degrees (10ºC) and the maximum must not exceed hundred degrees (37ºC).
+The minimum must not fall below fifty degrees (10ºC) and the maximum must not exceed a hundred degrees (37ºC).

-Although they could tolerate lower temperatures at specific moments, a prolonged exposure would affect their growth and flowering.
+Although they could tolerate lower temperatures at specific moments, prolonged exposure would affect their growth and flowering.

 Below fifty degrees (10ºC) there is a risk that the orchids will delay their flowering, even if they lose it for a year, with the exception of the Vanda coerulea, which is able to withstand significantly lower temperatures.

-As with other orchids, one of the factors that stimulates the emergence of the floral bud in Vanda orchids is the difference in temperature between night and day and this usually occurs in winter so the flowering will take place a few months later.
+As with other orchids, one of the factors that stimulate the emergence of the floral bud in Vanda orchids is the difference in temperature between night and day and this usually occurs in winter so the flowering will take place a few months later.
 There may be more than one flowering per year.
 The duration of the flowers is several weeks.

 Containers, Repotting and Propagation of Vandas

-Vanda orchids are plants of great growth, so in a short time they will become incapable to stay inside a pot and will require a larger one.
+Vanda orchids are plants of great growth, so in a short time, they will become incapable to stay inside a pot and will require a larger one.